ayacoo/redirect_tab/README.md

 * Show redirects of the respective page in a tab in the page properties

-**Hint**:

-This extension is new and should first be tested in a dev environment.
-Feedback is welcome.

 ## 2 Usage

 ### 2.1 Installation